4GeeksAcademy/python-lists-loops-programming-exercises/exercises/02-Loop-list/README.md

 # `02` Loop list

 # 📝Instructions from your teacher:
-1. The code right now is printing the first item in the console.
-2. Instead of doing that, print `all the elements` in the list.
+1. Print all of the elements in the console, instead of just the single value of the list.

 ```py
 You will have to loop through the whole array using a for loop.
 ```

 💡HINT
-1. Remember that to access the value of a position you have to use the index
-2. print(my_list[index]);
+1. If our goal is to print every item, which is a repetitive task, we can use a loop.
+Think, for ***each_item*** in ***my_list***, what do we want?
+We can then use the namespace reference to each item by using "each_item" and perform any operations we want upon each iteration.

 Expected console result:
 ```py